 “As systems integrators wanting more from the SCADA World but not getting it, we were forced to develop a hybrid-technology that eliminated the need to use ad-hoc and costly SCADA services.
 We named our universal platform the Smart Pumper™ because our focus is primarily pumping fluids, optimizing operations and saving money.”

-The Smart Pumper™ was developed out of the need to know (monitor) and control remote sites with precision pump automation based on real time fluid level to the specific level we desired over-time.
-Obviously, we felt, this would lead to a reduction in operational cost and production optimization and it did in 2008!
+The Smart Pumper™ was developed out of the need to know (monitor) and control remote sites with precision pump automation based on real time fluid level to the specific level we desired over-time (a patented process).
+Obviously, we felt, this would reduce operational cost and optimize production and it has since 2008!

 The Smart Pumper™ development team received a process Patent for its precision pump control method on April 2, 2014, six years after deployment.